Best Apple Crumble Pie

 Ingredient Substitutions

 • All-Purpose Flour.
-A 1:1 all-purpose gluten-free flour blend can be substituted for the regular flour.
+Use a 1:1 all-purpose gluten-free flour blend to make the recipe gluten-free.
+Pastry flour also works well.

 • Granulated Sugar.
 Brown sugar can be used in place of granulated sugar in the filling for a deeper flavor.